 About the Award

-The recipient receives a personal award of $2,500, and a $25,000 award is made to an 501(c)(3) charitable organization of the recipient’s choosing.
-The formal presentation of the award takes place at the Foundation’s Annual Dinner in St. Louis each December.
+The recipient received a personal award of $2,500, and a $25,000 award was made to an 501(c)(3) charitable organization of the recipient’s choosing.
+The formal presentation of the award took place at the Foundation’s Annual Dinner in St. Louis each December.

 Awardees